-Arrival and meet up with our local guide and fixer who will give an introduction on travelling in Iraq and a breakdown of the itinerary for our stay
+Arrival in Baghdad and meet up with our local guide and fixer who will give an introduction on travelling in Iraq and a breakdown of the itinerary for our stay

 See the Liberation Square monument, which commemorates the establishment of the Republic of Iraq.

 Drive by the victory over America Palace and see the square where Saddam’s statue was toppled in 2003.

 And of course, Baghdad can’t be complete with a visit to the Flying Carpet Monument, Alibi Baba and the 40 thieves’ monument and the Magic Lamp monument.
 All on the drive in from the airport to our hotel and restaurant

 Overnight in the high security“Baghdad Hotel”.
 Complete with swimming pool, gym and bar!

 It’s a Baghdad city tour day and we kick things off with a visit to the National Museum.

 Visit the incredible and well renovated Al – Mustansariya School.
 This is commonly known as the oldest school in the world.

 Walk through the adjoining copper market.
 A wonderful place for souvenirs and photography